Odysseum04/epub-gpt-translation/README.md

 ## 🎮 Usage

-The script is run from the terminal, inside the `novel-gpt-translation` folder (make sure your virtual environment is activated).
+The script is run from the terminal, inside the `epub-gpt-translation` folder (make sure your virtual environment is activated).

 ### Show Chapters